Discover Paris in the footsteps of Victor Hugo

 Visuel Paris Saint SulpiceVisuel Paris Saint SulpiceVisuel Paris Saint SulpiceVisuel Paris Saint Sulpice

-Metro line 10: Mabillon
+Metro 10: Mabillon

-• 30 rue du Dragon, writing place
+• 30 rue du Dragon, writing space

 Paris littéraire : sur les traces de Victor HugoParis littéraire : sur les traces de Victor HugoParis littéraire : sur les traces de Victor HugoParis littéraire : sur les traces de Victor Hugo

-• The Académie française, a long story
+• The Académie française, a long history

 Paris littéraire : sur les traces de Victor HugoParis littéraire : sur les traces de Victor HugoParis littéraire : sur les traces de Victor HugoParis littéraire : sur les traces de Victor Hugo